On Tilted Losses in Machine Learning: Theory and Applications: Solving TERM

 where

 and

 \end{theorem} Our assumptions are standard compared with those in related literature~\citep{wang2017stochastic,qi2020attentional}.
-It is obvious that the uniformly bounded stochastic gradient of $\wR(t;\theta)$ can be implied by the bounded stochastic gradient of $f(x_i;\theta)$.
-We defer full proofs to Appendix~\ref{app: solving-TERM}.
+The uniformly bounded stochastic gradient of $\wR(t;\theta)$ assumption can be satisfied by the bounded gradient of $f(x_i;\theta)$, which can be a limiting condition but has appeared in previous works on stochastic compositional optimization~\citep{qi2020attentional,wang2016accelerating}. {If the objectives are coercive, which typically holds in practice~\citep{bertsekas1997nonlinear}, Algorithm~\ref{alg:stochastic-non-h-TERM} will have bounded iterates and thus the compact domain assumption would hold.} We defer full proofs to Appendix~\ref{app: solving-TERM}.
 The main steps involve bounding the expected estimation error $\dE[e^{t(\wR_k-\doublewidetilde{R}_k)}]$ conditioning on the previous iterates $\{\theta_1, \ldots, \theta_k\}$.

 \paragraph{Discussions.} The theorem indicates that Algorithm~\ref{alg:stochastic-non-h-TERM} starts to make progress after $k_t$ iterations, with convergence rate $O(e^{2t}/k)$. {Both $k_t$ and $V_k$ could scale exponentially with $t$ in the worst-case analysis, but it does not completely reflect the dependence of Algorithm~\ref{alg:stochastic-non-h-TERM} on $t$ for modest values of $t$.
 Empirically, we observe that the stochastic TERM solver with moderate values of $t$ can converge faster compared with stochastic min-max solvers, which has a rate of $1/\sqrt{k}$ for strongly convex problems~\citep{levy2020large}.
 This leaves open for future work understanding the exact scaling of the convergence rate of stochastic TERM as $t\to \infty.$}